Fena: Pirate Princess: Plot

-Ten years after surviving a brutal attack on her family’s ship, Fena Houtman washes ashore on the colonized island of Shangri-La.
+Ten years after surviving an attack on her family's ship, Fena Houtman washes ashore on the colonized island of Shangri-La.
 In the present, desperate to escape the island, Fena sells her virginity and enters an arranged marriage with Maxiver Jr., a volatile British soldier.
-Her escape plan falters, but she is saved by Otto and Salman, former knights of her family, and a group of hidden warriors, including a samurai whose familiar eyes hint at Yukimaru’s identity.
+Her escape plan falters, but she is saved by Otto and Salman, former knights of her family, and a group of hidden warriors that includes the samurai Yukimaru, who helped rescue Fena ten years ago.
 He knocks her out to ensure her safety as they flee from British soldiers and town guards.
 Fena, Otto, Salman, and a stray dog named Brule escape Shangri-La on a raft, landing on Goblin Island, home to a Japanese community led by Sanada Yukihisa.
 Sanada, whose ancestor was saved by the Houtmans, gives Fena a mysterious clear stone from her father, tied to his final voyage and the word "Eden".
-After cutting her hair and meeting the warriors who aided her escape, Fena receives a ship and Sanada’s elite Goblin Knights to pursue the stone’s secrets.
-Meanwhile, Royal Navy officer Abel hires pirate Grace O’Malley to hunt Fena.
+After cutting her hair and meeting the warriors who aided her escape, Fena receives a ship and Sanada's elite Goblin Knights to pursue the stone's secrets.
+Meanwhile, Royal Navy officer Abel hires pirate Grace O'Malley to hunt Fena.

-Fena’s crew, aboard the submersible Bonito II, stops at Bar-Baral for supplies.
+Fena's crew, aboard the submersible Bonito II, stops at Bar-Baral for supplies.
 There, Fena, with warrior twins Kaede and Enju, uncovers a lead on another clear stone from Idar-Oberstein, Germany.
-Maxiver Jr., now leading pirates under Abel’s command, ambushes them.
-Yukimaru, revealed as the samurai, is wounded protecting Fena, and Maxiver is captured, later facing execution by Abel’s orders.
+Maxiver Jr., now leading pirates under Abel's command, ambushes them.
+Yukimaru is wounded protecting Fena, and Maxiver is captured and executed by Abel's orders.
 As the Bonito II sails to Germany, Fena struggles to learn combat.
-In Idar-Oberstein, the Burgomaster reveals the stone’s French origin, linked to Joan of Arc’s nickname, La Pucelle d’Orléans, with a purchase date of 1436—five years after her execution—deepening the mystery.
-Sailing to Orléans, Fena’s crew explores a buried temple, where she experiences visions guiding them through catacombs to a glowing altar.
-O’Malley’s crew, the Rumble Rose, ambushes them, demanding "coordinates to El Dorado" etched in Roman numerals on the stone.
-O’Malley kidnaps Fena, trapping the Goblin Knights in the catacombs.
-The Goblin Knights escape using gunpowder, but O’Malley delivers Fena to Abel on his ship, the Blue Giant.
-Abel, obsessed with a painting of Fena’s mother, Helena, claims the Goblin Knights are using Fena to find Eden, where the legendary Kusanagi Sword is hidden.
-Yukimaru defies orders to rescue Fena alone, while O’Malley attacks the Blue Giant in revenge after Abel refuses payment.
-Abel destroys O’Malley’s ship with a powerful cannon, triggering Fena’s memories of her family’s ship attack, orchestrated by the British.
+In Idar-Oberstein, the Burgomaster reveals the stone's French origin, its link to Joan of Arc's nickname, La Pucelle d'Orléans, and its purchase date of 1436, five years after her execution.
+Sailing to Orléans, Fena's crew explores a buried temple, where she experiences visions guiding them through catacombs to a glowing altar.
+O'Malley's crew, the Rumble Rose, ambushes them, demanding "coordinates to El Dorado" etched in Roman numerals on the stone.
+O'Malley kidnaps Fena, trapping the Goblin Knights in the catacombs.
+The Goblin Knights escape using gunpowder, but O'Malley delivers Fena to Abel on his ship, the Blue Giant.
+Abel, obsessed with a painting of Fena's mother, Helena, claims the Goblin Knights are using Fena to find Eden, where the legendary Kusanagi Sword is hidden.
+Yukimaru defies orders to rescue Fena alone, while O'Malley attacks the Blue Giant in revenge after Abel refuses payment.
+Abel destroys O'Malley's ship with a powerful cannon, triggering Fena's memories of the attack on her family's ship, orchestrated by the British.
 Yukimaru, wounded again by Abel, is saved by the Goblin Knights, who escape with Fena to Chaouen for medical aid.